1952 Irish presidential election: Procedure

 All Irish citizens on the Dáil electoral register were eligible to vote.

 Nomination process

-On 25 April 1952, Minister for Local Government made an order under section 6 of the Presidential Elections Act 1937 opening nominations, with noon on 16 May as the deadline for nominations, and 10 June set as the date for a poll (if any).
+On 25 April 1952, the Minister for Local Government made an order under section 6 of the Presidential Elections Act 1937 opening nominations, with noon on 16 May as the deadline for nominations, and 10 June set as the date for a poll (if any).

-President Seán T. O'Kelly nominated himself as a candidate, and when no other candidate was nominated, he was declared elected on 16 May.
+Alfie Byrne, former Lord Mayor of Dublin, sought a nomination but was unsuccessful.
+He claimed to have received 14 of the 20 nominations from Oireachtas members required to secure a place on the ballot.
+Seán T. O'Kelly nominated himself as a candidate, and with no other candidate nominated, he was declared elected on 16 May.
 This was the first occasion on which a president nominated themselves for a second term.

 Result

 O'Kelly was inaugurated for his second term as President of Ireland on 25 June 1952.